So you’re here because you think Zoho project management has potential.

 What Is Zoho Projects?

-Zoho Projects is a popular cloud-based project management tool for team collaboration, tracking tasks, and creating workflows.
+Zoho Projects is a popular cloud-based project management tool for team collaboration, connecting with stakeholders, tracking tasks, and creating workflows.

 Basically, if you’ve been on the project scene for a while now, you’ve probably heard of them.